Dodaca/Fribbels-Epic-7-Optimizer-linux/README.md

 ### Setting up the auto importer

 The automatic importer is recommended and requires these additional steps:

+##### First time setup for the automatic importer on Linux

+1. Install a **Python 3.4+** Version.
+Depending on your System it might come with a Version preinstalled.
+Look into option like [venv](https://docs.python.org/3/library/venv.html) if your system instillation is causing trouble or one can't install scapy package directly into it due to other dependencies.
+2. Install and up to date **scapy** python package.
+If one created a virtual enviremment using **venv** use **pip install scapy** within that activated environment.
+Otherwise Inform yourself regarding your Distributions best practice to install packages into your System Python version, usually through the package manager.

+In case of Arch based System the command should be as follows:

+    sudo pacman -S scapy

 ##### First time setup for the automatic importer on Windows